otravobv/wp-exercise/README.md

     * **Method 2:** set the document root on your webserver to Bedrock's `web` folder: `/path/to/site/web/` and restart the server.
 1. Access WordPress admin at `http://otravo.exercise/wp/wp-admin/` (depends on chosen `WP_HOME` value).
 1. Create user and install WordPress.

+## Delivery

+Fork otravobv/wp-exercise, make your changes and create pull request to otravobv/wp-exercise